Cuttlerat/bashbot/README.md

 ## Commands

 ```
-/weather <City>   - Weather in city for now
+/weather <City>     - Weather in a city for now
 /w <City>           - Short form of /w
 /info               - Information about this bot
 /wset <City>        - Set default city for /weather
 /ibash <Number>     - Random quote from ibash.org.ru
 /loglist <Number>   - Random quote from loglist.net
 /roll               - Rolling a random number from 0 to 99
-/google <String>  - Sending a link to google.com/String
+/google <String>    - Send a link to google.com/String
 /md5 <String>       - Creating a md5 sum of String
+/manage <SQL query> - Manage your database (Only for admins)
 ```

 ## Starting